jmpressjs/jmpress.js/src/docs/core.md

 ## `callback` initStep : `function( element, eventData )`

 On each step as it is initialized.
+A listener should read values from `eventData.data` and store them after string-to-xxx conversion into `eventData.stepData`

+### `callback` applyStep : `function( element, eventData )`

+Called last on each step after it is initialized to apply css.
+A listener should read `eventData.stepData` and apply css the the `element`

+### `callback` unapplyStep : `function( element, eventData )`

+Called last on each step after is is de-initialized to remove css.

 ## `callback` applyStep : `function( element, eventData )`